mattermost/docs/source/install/troubleshooting.rst

 **Solution:**

 1. Upgrade to a Mattermost server v3.8.0 or later, which adds `WebSocket CORS support <https://github.com/mattermost/platform/pull/5667>`_.
-2. Follow the installation guide to configure `NGINX as a proxy for Mattermost server <https://docs.mattermost.com/install/install-ubuntu-1604.html#configuring-nginx-as-a-proxy-for-mattermost-server>`.
+2. Follow the installation guide to configure `NGINX as a proxy for Mattermost server <https://docs.mattermost.com/install/install-ubuntu-1604.html#configuring-nginx-as-a-proxy-for-mattermost-server>`_.
-3. If you're doing reverse proxy with IIS, upgrade to IIS 8.0 or later, as WebSocket protocol is `not supported in earlier versions <https://www.iis.net/learn/get-started/whats-new-in-iis-8/iis-80-websocket-protocol-support>`_, and enable WebSockets.
+3. If you're doing reverse proxy with IIS, upgrade to IIS 8.0 or later and enable WebSockets.
+For more information, see `IIS 8.0 WebSocket Protocol Support <https://www.iis.net/learn/get-started/whats-new-in-iis-8/iis-80-websocket-protocol-support>`_.